gusaiani/liqid/README.md

     * ✔, here you'll see React and Next.js, see `/packages.json`
     * I chose not to use a library for state management since this is a relatively simple state-handling case

-  * Do not use libraries explicitly build for the various features of the survey. (progress bar, form elements, etc.)
+  * Do not use libraries explicitly built for the various features of the survey. (progress bar, form elements, etc.)
     * ✔, all right, didn't use any

 ###### Structure CSS( SCSS, LESS, STYLUS...) with an eye on scalability & maintainability